subzeroid/instagrapi/README.md

 pip install instagrapi
 ```

-Optional public web TLS impersonation support is available as an extra:
+Optional public web TLS impersonation and private HTTP/2 transports are available as an extra:

 ```bash
 pip install "instagrapi[curl]"
 ```

-Use it only for public web endpoints that are sensitive to browser TLS fingerprints:
+For public web endpoints that are sensitive to browser TLS fingerprints:

 ```python
 cl = Client(public_transport="curl", public_transport_impersonate="chrome136")
 ```

 See the [public transport guide](docs/usage-guide/public-transport.md) for live comparison results and caveats.

+For private mobile API requests, select `Client(private_transport="curl")` separately.
+See the [private HTTP/2 transport guide](docs/usage-guide/interactions.md#private-http2-transport) for saved-session setup, requirements and limitations.

 TLS certificate verification is enabled by default.
 For a trusted debugging MITM proxy, prefer `Client(tls_verify="/path/to/proxy-ca.pem")`; use `Client(tls_verify=False)` only for temporary local debugging because it allows session interception.